42BV/rest-convention/07-documentation.md

 [Swagger](http://swagger.io/) provides a Spring MVC addon that inspects all REST endpoints and generates an interface description.
 In combination with [Swagger UI](http://swagger.io/swagger-ui/) a visual test suite can be rendered, showing each controller and request.
 The requests can be invoked on demand, with parameter and request body support.

-Additional documentation can be added by enhancing the controller methods with annotations:
+Actual documentation can be added by enhancing the controller methods with annotations:

 	@ApiResponses(value = {@ApiResponse(code = 405, message = "Invalid input")})
 	public .... createSomething(..)